Core Knowledge Sequence

-Establishing and reinforcing solid skills that will promote curiosity and excitement about this world and how all these pieces function together, while instilling a solid academic foundation in students, is the primary focus of the Charter School.
-To that end, students will be required each year to complete annual projects that will incorporate elements from each of the Charter School’s Trailways.
+Establishing and reinforcing solid skills that will promote curiosity and excitement about this world and how all these pieces function together, while instilling a solid academic foundation in students, is the primary focus of the Aspen Ridge Preparatory School.
+To that end, students will be required each year to complete annual projects that will incorporate elements from each of the Trailways.
 Possessing a broader understanding of the world in which they exist, students will be more than capable of functioning, contributing, and leading for decades to come.

 The Charter School uses the following Trailways to guide and educate its students on their learning journey:

-In order to provide students with a solid educational foundation, it is the intent of the Charter School to focus, study, and incorporate elements of the International Trail across the learning experience so that students will be prepared to compete in the global economy.
+In order to provide students with a solid educational foundation, it is the intent of the Aspen Ridge Charter School to focus, study, and incorporate elements of the International Trail across the learning experience so that students will be prepared to compete in the global economy.
 Interconnected relationships will be discovered through explorations, primarily within social studies classes, of various cultures, languages, history, physical geography, and economic concerns.
 As early as kindergarten, students will be exposed to a second language and will focus on a region of the world to develop an in-depth understanding of other cultures.
-This will continue throughout the students’ journey within the Charter School.
+This will continue throughout the students’ journey from kinder through eighth grade at Aspen Ridge.

 Personal Development Trail

-The Founders of the Charter School also believe that the core to any educational program is a strong emphasis on personal exploration through character development and civic awareness.
-To usher students along the Personal Development Trail, the Charter School proposes the use of the Success for All program Getting Along Together to reinforce appropriate social interactions as well as conflict resolution.
+The Founders of the Aspen Ridge Preparatory School also believe that the core to any educational program is a strong emphasis on personal exploration through character development and civic awareness.
+To usher students along the Personal Development Trail, Aspen Ridge proposes the use of IN FOCUS to reinforce appropriate social interactions as well as conflict resolution.
 All teachers and staff members will be expected to model appropriate behavior on a daily basis.
-In the Charter School’s effort to further cultivate the idea of building character and one’s role in the world around them, each student will participate annually in activities that support civic, environmental, and charitable organizations or causes within the community.
+In Aspen Ridge’s effort to further cultivate the idea of building character and one’s role in the world around them, each student will participate annually in activities that support civic, environmental, and charitable organizations or causes within the community.
 Opportunities to reinforce positive personal qualities will occur primarily in reading and writing classes although reminders and examples will be seen school wide every day.

-In addition to the emphasis on rigorous core academics, the Charter School intends to offer enrichment classes for students to foster breadth of knowledge and a life-long love of learning.
-Enrichment classes may include Music, Physical Education, Art, Drama/Theater, and Spanish.
-With one of the Charter School’s emphases being on the Technology Trail, there will be time each week as well for students to participate in learning activities in a stand-alone computer lab.
+In addition to the emphasis on rigorous core academics, Aspen Ridge Preparatory School offers enrichment classes for students to foster breadth of knowledge and a life-long love of learning.
+Enrichment classes include Music, Physical Education, Art, Drama/Theater (coming soon), and Spanish.

 All items listed above are subject to copyright.